 1- Requires maintenance

-Beeswax polish will easily attract dust and the fine dirt particles can even get embedded in the wax surface, so it requires regular clean-up.
+Beeswax polish will easily attract dust, and the fine dirt particles can even get embedded in the wax surface, requiring regular clean-up.

 This also means that the furniture finished with beeswax will require frequent re-application and high maintenance to retain its natural beauty

 We know heat damages the wax finishes very easily.

 So, during hot days if the temperature of the room becomes very high (reaches above 70 degrees Fahrenheit), the beeswax may begin to melt and drip.

 This can also be problematic if you have beeswaxed furniture near the fireplace.

 One of the greatest drawbacks of using beeswax polish on wood is it can easily be dented or scratched by sharp objects.

 Unlike clear wood varnishes such as polyurethane and shellac, it’s not very durable and needs to be reapplied every few years.